Gen-AI-In-Software-Development/List-Of-Units/Unit00-Overview/README.md

 1) Do this once: Download the repository into a new directory named List-of-Units.
 This will create the directory for you.

-git clone --depth 1 --branch main https://github.com/Gen-AI-In-Software-Development/List-Of-Units List-Of-Units
+git clone --depth 1 --branch head https://github.com/Gen-AI-In-Software-Development/List-Of-Units List-Of-Units

 2) Do this every time you want to work on a unit: